 As a result, the Government allocates funding to develop primary school PE and sport.
 At Ditton Infant School we have been allocated a total of £8,600 for the forthcoming year.
-Click here to see how we intend to spend the money.
+Click here to see the impact of how the money was spent.

 We have an excellent take up rate for our after school clubs.
 Our teachers run clubs each term and we try to provide a variety for children to choose from.

 The clubs will start on Monday 25th September and will finish the week ending Friday 24th November.